Spectator Magazine: Staff ownership

+Dual-edition model

+In 1990, Assemblyman Gil Ferguson introduced a bill, AB 2023, to ban the sale of sexually explicit magazines from vending machines, which was opposed by the magazine.
+That bill failed but another bill was introduced later that year by Senator Ruben Ayala that passed committee.

 In 1994, California enacted a law penalizing the distribution of “harmful matter” to minors, including unsupervised news rack distribution.
 Spectator Magazine, along with other publications, challenged the law in federal court.
 The U.S. Ninth Circuit upheld the law, and the Supreme Court declined to hear the case in 1997.
 In response, Spectator began publishing two versions: an R-rated edition for street distribution and an X-rated version for stores.
 This dual publishing model increased operational costs.

+Decline

+Financial and legal difficulties

 In 2002, financial difficulties led to the sale of Spectator Magazine to Dara Lynne Dahl, an exotic dancer, and W. Vann Hall, a photographer and software developer.
 The new owners aimed to revamp the magazine but faced significant financial and managerial challenges.
 During this period, the publication became involved in legal disputes with the rival publication Yank, which accused Spectator of unfair competition and vandalism of news racks.
 Spectator countersued, alleging similar actions by Yank.
 In 2004, San Mateo County Superior Court ruled in Spectator’s favor.

+Closure

 By 2003, Hall had stepped away from operations, leaving Dahl in executive control.
 Financial instability worsened, leading to a decline in circulation and advertising revenue.
 Failures to maintain business licenses and tax obligations further exacerbated the situation.
 Dahl later relocated to the United Kingdom.
-Before leaving, she transferred ownership to Terry Hall, an experienced executive.
+Dahl sold her ownership interest to Terry Hall (an experienced account executive) and Heath Weaver-Hall (an experienced media production professional).
 Despite efforts to revitalize the magazine, including increased community engagement and circulation improvements, financial difficulties proved insurmountable.
 In October 2005, Spectator Magazine ceased publication.